chindimaga/lazystats/README.md

 # lazystats
-A library related basic maths implementations
+A library with basic maths implementations